Grigor Dimitrov: Tennis event hosted by Novak Djokovic as players test positive for coronavirus

 World No. 1 Andrei Rublev is set to play in Sunday’s final in Jadar, Croatia, before being canceled.

-Bonehead’s decision to move forward with the “exhibition,” Australian Nick Kirios wrote on Twitter in response to Korrick’s positive test.
+Bonehead’s decision to move forward with the “exhibition,” Australian Nick Kyrgios wrote on Twitter in response to Coric’s positive test.

 “Faster recovery fails, but the same thing happens when you ignore all the protocols.
 It’s not a joke.”